jpl-labcas/workflows/README.md

 Have a s3 bucket `labcas-infra` for the terraform state.

+Other pre-requisites are:
+ - a VPC
+ - subnets
+ - a security group allowing incoming request whre the client runs, at JPL, on EC@ or Airflow, to port 8786 and port 8787
+ - a task role allowing to write on CloudWatch
+ - a task execution role which pull image from ECR and standard ECS task Excecution role policy "AmazonECSTaskExecutionRolePolicy"

 Deploy the ECS cluster with the following terraform command:

     cd terraform